jwu910/check-it-out/README.md

 ## Contributing
 Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) before contributing.

 :rotating_light: *Recent change!* In the past I asked to send pull requests to my development branch, but that is being changed.
-I will be dropping the `development` branch and keeping just `master` as the default branch.
+I will be dropping the `development` branch and keeping just `main` as the default branch.
 Please take note if you are looking to submit a PR.
 Thanks!

 See the rest of our [issues](https://github.com/jwu910/check-it-out/issues)